 · Students participate in the end of the semester recognition award ceremony for personal accomplishments during semester

 · Students were coached and supported to participate in local and national tournaments.

 Chess Girls DC 501c3 organization hosted the Regional Girls Mid Atlantic tournament.

 · There are field trips to meet Chess masters

 · Chess Girls DC exposed parents to chess scholarship opportunities

 · Chess Players and Leadership Series

-Meet 10 year old Ayah, the newest 4th grade Mid Atlantic Chess Champion.
+Meet 10 year old Ayah, the 2019 fourth grade Mid Atlantic Chess Champion.
 She represented Washington,DC at the All Girls National Tournament of Champions.
 She is the youngest and the first African American girl to represent Washington, DC.
 Ayah has been part of Chess Girls DC for 5 years.